exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 Built-in plugin actions are:
  * `visibility` - hide the element if the query result is 'falsy'
  * `tab-visibility` - hide the tab or element's parent tab if the query result is 'falsy'
- * `set` - set the query result as field's value
+ * `set` - set the query result as field's value (undefined query result skipped)
- * `set-if-blank` - set the query result as field's value only if the current value is blank
+ * `set-if-blank` - set the query result as field's value only if the current value is blank (undefined query result skipped)
  * `readonly` - set the readonly marker of the field from the query result.
  * `required` - set the required marker of the field from the query result.
  * `validate` - set the validation state of the field from the query result.